Questions from exporters…

 While we know everyone wants more options right now, the best choice in this scenario is to have the trucker hold the container until the rail can accept it for transport to the port.
 Plan to pay for chassis fees and storage fees to cover the trucker’s additional costs.

 Unfortunately, this is becoming a common situation due to congestion.
-Communicate honestly with your customers that the costs for shipping are going up because of the delays resulting from congestion and recent February winter weather here in the United States.
+Communicate honestly with your customers that the costs for shipping are going up because of the delays resulting from congestion.
 Be sure to communicate longer transit times should be expected with extensions to deadlines.

 I am being billed additional chassis rental, container per diem charges and redelivery fees.
 Why?

-Due to port congestion and the severe winter weather in February, the rail lines have imposed embargoes.
-Some are only accepting a limited number of export containers per day, sometimes not at all.
-Unless there is an announced complete embargo, the truckers don’t know if they’ll be able to in-gate until rail billing is submitted or until they receive a notice from the rail that receiving is closed for that day.
+Due to severe port and rail congestion, the rail lines have begun changing routings and capacity levels.
+Some are only accepting a limited number of export containers per day, and sometimes not at all.
+Truckers don’t know if they will be able to in-gate until rail billing is submitted or until they receive a notice from the rail that receiving is closed for that day.
 When they cannot in-gate, one or more of these fees are charged.